Island in the Sea of Time: Plot summary

-Walker solidifies his control over the Sun People, while Nantucket creates a new government and prepares to take down Walker.
-Marian returns to Britain with a small army and uses Swindapa, who has become her lover, to convince the Earth People to fight with them to defeat Walker.
+Walker solidifies his control over the Sun People, while Nantucket creates a new government and prepares to attack him.
+Alston returns to Britain with a small army and uses Swindapa, who has become her lover, to convince the Earth People to fight with them to defeat Walker.
 Both sides meet at the Battle of the Downs.
 Though Nantucket and its allies are victorious, Walker manages to escape with his followers to Greece.